 Senator CASEY.
 Thank you.
+Thank you, Madam Chair.

 The CHAIRMAN.
 Thank you very much, Senator Casey.

 I want to thank all of our witnesses for joining us today and sharing your extraordinary dedication and expertise.
 I particularly appreciated that each of you focus so much on recommendations, on practical solutions that we can pursue in order to lessen the disparity, the racial disparity in the COVID infections and also in general in our health care system.